invisible-college/universal-sync/README.md

 # diffsync
-..toward a simple collaborative editor widget for the web
+A simple collaborative editor widget for the web